jncraton/computational-thinking-cpsc2020/lectures/11-custom-functions.md

 - Specifies the name of a new function
 - Specifies the sequence of statements that execute when the function is called
-- The function can be resused throughout the program
+- The function can be reused throughout the program

 Example
 -------